 Although California law does not require putting down every dog that has bitten a person, euthanization of a dog may be possible in certain situations.

 On many occasions, our Los Angeles dog bites attorney from Law Offices of Howard Kornberg has dealt with clients who feared that the dog that attacked them would be euthanized even though they suffered bodily injury because of that dog.

 For all those dog lovers, we dedicated our blog post to help them get a better understand of when California law requires authorities to put down a dog after a dog bite and when it doesn’t.

-When is euthanization of a dog required in California?
+When is the euthanization of a dog required in California?

 Our experienced dog bites attorney in Los Angeles explains that the euthanization of a dog is required by California law when:

-- The dog that was trained to fight people or other animals causes severe injury or death to a person.
+- A dog that was trained to fight people or other animals causes severe injury or death to a person.